 “Other settings such as indexing NZ Super to the average wage and universal entitlement without means testing will remain unchanged…” Stephen Joyce, Minister of Finance 6 March 2017

-Again, neither of those decisions was the subject of a research-led analysis or consultation.
+None of these decisions was ever the subject of a research-led analysis or consultation.

 This kind of ad hoc decision-making has not served New Zealand well over the more than 40 years since 1975 when the then-Labour government introduced the compulsory private savings scheme (the ‘New Zealand Superannuation Scheme’).
-These latest decisions have a distinctly political flavour to them, given the upcoming election and the manoeuvring that is an inevitable feature of our MMP environment.
+These latest decisions are all politically driven.

-We think that, despite the March 2017 decisions, it is time to have a proper look at the benefit design of NZS.
+We think it is time to have a proper look at the benefit design of NZS.

 Here is a summary of the major design decisions that should emerge from the proposed, research-led review:

 NZS itself has never been subject to an asset-test.
 Finding out how the asset-test for the Age Pension works in Australia, the consequential behaviour of Australians and the outcomes achieved, should be an important part of the New Zealand review.

 Should NZS be paid to people who don’t, on any reasonable basis, need it?
 If we decide to apply a means-test (on income and/or assets), NZS will no longer be a universal pension.
 In that case, where should the reductions begin and at what rate should the state pension be withdrawn?
 What are the costs of implementing and enforcing that policy?
 What might be the consequences for the economy, particularly to labour force participation rates, and how might New Zealanders react to such tests?
 How might savers react during both their working and retirement periods?
 What might the administrative costs be?
 We have some experience from the days of the surcharge (1985-1998) and there are useful potential lessons to be learned from Australia that has extensive income- and asset-tests.

-Governments cannot dictate how much of the economy’s total output goes to the old because of private, unmanageable responses to the retirement income framework.
-We need a better understanding of the present and expected total claims on the economy by the old.
+Governments cannot dictate how much of the economy’s total output (public + private) goes to the old because of private, unmanageable responses to the retirement income framework.
+We need a better understanding of the present and expected totalclaims on the economy by the old.
 With the best of intentions, it is almost impossible to regulate private behaviour so as to achieve the desired overall objectives and any discussion of income- and/or asset-tests must recognise that.

-And why does the under-age-65 partner of a person who is over age 65 collect the pension on a means-tested basis (the ‘non-qualifying partner option’)?
+Until 2019, the under-age-65 partner of a person who is over age 65 collected the pension on a means-tested basis (the ‘non-qualifying partner option’)?
 The Retirement Commissioner’s 2016 Review recommended abolishing this without offering any evidence to support that suggestion, other than that the option exists and how much it might save to remove it.
-The government rejected that recommendation, in an evidence-free response.
+The last government rejected that recommendation, in an evidence-free response.
 However, it seems that this feature of NZS might disappear from 1 July 2020.
 An unheralded post-Budget announcement by the Ministry of Social Developmentstated:

 Retirement, as a universal ‘entitlement’, is a relatively recent phenomenon.
 In 1910, two out of three US men age 65 and over were actively employed.
 Even at age 72, male participation in the labour market was over 50%.
 The percentage of US men age 65 and over who worked fell to about 50% in 1950 and then below 20% in 1980.
-By 1990, it had fallen to 16% and has now (2014) climbed back to 17.4%, probably because the state pension age for US Social Security is now 66 and is increasing to 67 by 2027.
-Of all US citizens over the age of 65, 19% now work.
+By 1990, it had fallen to 16%and has now (2014) climbed back to 17.4%, probably because the state pension age for US Social Security is now 66 years and two months and is increasing to 67 by 2027.
+Of all US citizens over the age of 65, 20% now work.

 The amount and quality of the information we have on issues associated with the fixing of a state pension age are inadequate.
 We need to discuss the distortions created by the present state pension age on the work/retirement decision.
 We do not know fundamental facts such as when New Zealanders stop working (not when they ‘retire’), when they can afford to stop working or when they would prefer to stop and finally what the progress is from fulltime work to ‘fulltime’ retirement.
 There is more on this in section 16 (When do New Zealanders retire?).

 6.3 Residency test: We pay NZS from age 65 to anyone who has lived in New Zealand for ten years after age 20 with five of those being after age 50.
-The government’s recent announcements will see that increase to 20 years, with full effect from 2037 (after some as-yet-unclear transitional provisions for current residents and returning New Zealanders).
+The last government suggested that should increase to 20 years, with full effect from 2037.
+The current government has not declared itself on that proposal..
 Why 20 years?
 Why 10 years and why ages 20 and 50?.

 6.4 How much?
 The size of the pension has had a more varied history.
 The age pension was modest (and both income- and asset-tested) when it started in 1898.
 By 1940, the single person’s pension was about 29% of the then national average wage (on a ‘gross to gross’ basis).
 Over the following 35 years to 1975, it fluctuated between, roughly, 27%-35%.
-The introduction of ‘National Superannuation’ in 1977 saw a major lift but, in spite of the highly politicised nature of the issue since then, the single person’s pension has fluctuated over the last 30 years between about 40-47% of the national average wage (which was $58,745 before tax as of December 2018; and $49,822 a year after tax and ACC levies).
-Currently, NZS is 40% on a pre-tax basis for a single person living alone (43% on a net-to-net basis).
+The introduction of ‘National Superannuation’ in 1977 saw a major lift but, in spite of the highly politicised nature of the issue since then, the single person’s pension has fluctuated over the last 30 years between about 40-47% of the national average wage (which was $62,443 before tax as of December 2018; and $49,822 a year after tax and ACC levies).
+Currently, NZS is 40% on a pre-tax basisfor a single person living alone (43% on a net-to-net basis).